fatualux/it-notes/src/docker_images.md

 docker rmi $(docker images -q)
 ```

-These are the feature if `docker image` command.

 | Command | Description |
 | --- | --- |
 | `docker image` | Manage images. |